-The young D'Artagnan arrives in Paris with dreams of becoming a king's musketeer.
-He meets and quarrels with three men, Athos, Porthos, and Aramis, each of whom challenges him to a duel.
-D'Artagnan finds out they are musketeers and is invited to join them in their efforts to oppose Cardinal Richelieu, who wishes to increase his already considerable power over the king.
-D'Artagnan must also juggle affairs with the charming Constance Bonancieux and the passionate Lady De Winter, a secret agent for the cardinal.
+The young D'Artagnan (Michael York) arrives in Paris with dreams of becoming a King's Musketeer.
+He meets and quarrels with three men, Athos (Oliver Reed), Porthos (Frank Finlay), and Aramis (Richard Chamberlain), each of whom challenges him to a duel.
+D'Artagnan finds out they are Musketeers and is invited to join them in their efforts to oppose Cardinal Richelieu (Charlton Heston), who wishes to increase his already considerable power over King Louis XIII (Jean-Pierre Cassel).
+D'Artagnan must also juggle affairs with the charming Constance Bonancieux (Raquel Welch) and the passionate Lady De Winter (Faye Dunaway), a secret agent for the Cardinal.Written by

 Eric Sorensen <Eric_Sorensen@fc.mcps.k12.md.us>